wjzhengsh/blockchain/index.md

 {{site.data.keyword.blockchainfull_notm}} offerings are built on the [Hyperledger Fabric](./v10_fabric) code base that leverages a modular architecture to achieve enterprise levels of security, data integrity, scalability, and performance to meet your business needs.
 - **Starter Plan** networks are built on Hyperledger Fabric V1.1.
 <!--
 - **Enterprise Plan** is upgraded to Hyperledger Fabric V1.1 on May 15, 2018.
-All networks that are created after May 15, 2018 are at Fabric V1.1 level; however, networks that were created earlier will remain at Fabric V1.0 level.
+All networks that are created after May 15, 2018 are at Fabric V1.1 level; however, networks that were created earlier will remain at Fabric V1.0 level.-->
--->
 - **Enterprise Plan** is upgraded to Hyperledger Fabric V1.1 soon.
 All networks that are created after the upgrade are at Fabric V1.1 level.

 Sign up now for your [{{site.data.keyword.blockchainfull_notm}} membership ![External link icon](images/external_link.svg "External link icon")](https://console.bluemix.net/catalog/services/blockchain?env_id=ibm:yp:us-south&taxonomyNavigation=apps)!